telerik/uwp-docs/cloud-integration/azure/blob-storage.md

 ## Set up Storage Account

 For the purposes of this article, you will have to create an [Azure Blob Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 You can also check the following blog post by Brandon Minnick which explains in details how to set up the service and create a simple Xamarin.Forms application which uses the Azure Blob Storage - [Add Cloud Storage to Xamarin Apps with Azure Blob Storage](https://blog.xamarin.com/xamarin-plus-azure-blob-cloud-storage/).
+Most of the information is applicable for the UWP type of project as well.

 For the purposes of this sample, we have created a container which consists of several photos:

 ![](images/azure_blob_photos.png)

-## Create the Xamarin Application
+## Create the UWP Application

 We are going to create a simple UWP application which will contain a **RadListView** control used to visualize the different photos stored in the **Azure Blob Storage**.
 Here is how the simple page is defined: